Graph-Based Biomarker Discovery and Interpretation for Alzheimer's Disease: Experiments Results

-This threshold criteria also helps with visualization and interpretation.
-Finally, we visualize the graph for biomarkers that have any interconnections.
+Finally, we visualize the graph for biomarkers that have any interconnections (Figure~\ref{fig:comb_graph}), with $\alpha = 0.45$.
 If a biomarker has no edge, we do not include it in the visualization to minimize clutter and improve visual clarity.
-Information about specific biomarkers, along with full forms of abbreviations is provided in Appendix Section \ref{biomarker-info}.

-The graph obtained is presented in Fig. \ref{fig:comb_graph} with $\alpha = 0.45$.
-The $\alpha$ value was chosen based on empirical testing and domain knowledge which ensured that biomarkers that have been identified as important contributors in AD are included in the graph \cite{Hampel2023}.
-The edge weight is presented in the edges and circles are nodes/biomarkers.
+The threshold, $\alpha$, was chosen based on empirical testing and domain knowledge, ensuring that biomarkers that have been identified as important contributors in AD are included in the graph~\cite{Hampel2023}.
+The edge weights are presented in the edges and the nodes represent biomarkers.
 We find three components/clusters within the graph.
 Each component is colored differently to highlight distinct groups.
 Looking closer, the graph shows that the biomarkers Exotaxin-3, CA-19-9 and AgRP form one group as CA-19-9 is highly correlated with the other two.
 The second group has a similar trend with the biomarker FASL having a connection to Fibrinogen and MIF.
 The third component in green is the most complicated and dense with 11 members.
 In this group, biomarkers THPO and IL-12p40 are highest connected nodes.

-Next, we analyze the impact of AD on these interconnections.
-Thus, we separate the data into AD and control group and repeat the graph extraction process described above with the same threshold parameter $\alpha$.
-The networks extracted for AD and control are represented in Fig.\ref{fig:sub1} and Fig.\ref{fig:sub2}, respectively.
+Next, we analyze the impact of AD on these interconnections by separating the data into AD and control groups and repeating the graph construction process described above with the same threshold parameter $\alpha$.
+The networks extracted for AD and control are shown in Figure~\ref{fig:sub1} and Figure~\ref{fig:sub2}, respectively.
 Again, we observe 3 components in each network; however, the size of the component and individual biomarkers are different.
 Comparing blue components in both graphs, we observe that Fibrogen-FASL link is part of different networks in each graph and their strength is also significantly stronger in AD network.
 This link is connected to IGF-BP-2-Eotaxin-3 in AD graph compared to connection with MIF in control graph.
 Eotaxin in control graph is linked to CA-19-9 and AgRP similar to what we saw in Figure \ref{fig:comb_graph}.
 The complex green component still holds a large number of biomarkers with high interconnections.
 The size of this complex group is 11 and 13 in AD and control group respectively where TNF-Alpha and S100b present in control no longer show up in AD group.